hzwer/WritingAIPaper/README.md

 ***Take-away: Around the contribution statements, conduct a solid analysis in the result section.***

 Many readers will initially assess the method's effectiveness by examining the results before deciding to read the entire paper.
-They'll look to see if your contribution aligns with the experimental findings.
-Even with strong confidence in your method's efficacy, you'll likely need additional comparative and ablation experiments.
+They will look to see if your contribution aligns with the experimental findings.
+Even with strong confidence in your method's efficacy, you will likely need additional comparative and ablation experiments.
 It's important to create more tables and visuals, selecting the most significant aspects to present.
 Honesty and objectivity are crucial; overstating claims is particularly undesirable.
 If concerned about overclaiming, discussing with peers is advisable.

 ### Write an Introduction
 With the above materials, you can start trying to write the introduction.
 Regarding the structure of the introduction, we directly quote from the textbook (from [Elena](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3178846/)):